brampat/security/publications/2019-02-20_passwords_fun_with_numbers/README.md

     }
 ```

-This will calculate for each password-pattern and hashing algorithm, the required length for a given minimum time to crack.
+This will calculate for each password-pattern and hash-function, the required length for a given minimum time to crack.
 I've chosen 100 years for this, here are the results:

 |      |Decimal|Lowercase|UPPERCASE|Alphanumeric|ASCII|Symbol|Alphanumeric or symbol|UTF8|English words|Dictionary Words|USA Cities|Cities|
 |------| ----: | ------: | ------: | ---------: |----:|----: | -------------------: |---:| ----------: | -------------: | -------: | ---: |